alias1947/timetable_iiser/README.md

 # IISERB Timetable Generator

 A web application for generating conflict-free timetables for IISER Bhopal courses.
 The application allows users to select courses and automatically generates a timetable that avoids scheduling conflicts, taking into account lectures, labs, and tutorials.
+(By: Jayesh Patil)

 ## Features